Aravind-Krishnadeva/ESP32_Weather-station/README.md

 2. The module is powered with a li 18560 battery rated 3.7V
 3. The module has 2 onboard led indicators, green led that displays battery good condition and  red led for battery low indication.
 4. The module has to transmit the sensor data on request, only when an external push button is pressed.
-5. The sensor data is to be made available in a cloud dashboard using MQTT protocol

 ### Event controlled Firmware flow